 The breakdown of power counting is not universal to all amplitudes in the Weinberg prescription.
-Whether this happens or not actually depends on the interplay between the regulator and the cut-off, and while in a few cases there will be severe power counting breakdowns, in other cases power counting will work perfectly fine.
+Whether this happens or not actually depends on the interplay between the regulator and the cutoff, and while in a few cases there will be severe power counting breakdowns, in others power counting will work perfectly fine.
 Besides, from the initial Weinberg potential of Ray, Ordo\~nez and van Kolck~\cite{Ordonez:1993tn,Ordonez:1995rz} (which can be understood as a proof of concept of the applicability of EFT ideas to nuclear physics) till the present day, the EFT descriptions of the nuclear forces have improved dramatically.
-For discussion purposes we will refer to the work of Ray, Ordo\~nez and van Kolck~\cite{Ordonez:1993tn,Ordonez:1995rz} as the {\it first generation} of EFT potentials, which contains more or less the same ingredients as the calculation of Fig.~\ref{fig:W1} (except for the use of time-ordered perturbation theory and the explicit inclusion of isobar $\Delta$ excitations in Ref.~\cite{Ordonez:1995rz}).
-For this reason, though we have not explicitly analyzed it, we do not expect the first generation potential of Ref.~\cite{Ordonez:1995rz} to do much better in terms of power counting than the calculation of Fig.~\ref{fig:W1}.
-The first ${\rm N^2LO}$ potential that signaled the quantitative viability of Weinberg's prescription fifteen years ago is the one from Epelbaum, Gl\"ockle and Mei{\ss}ner~\cite{Epelbaum:2003gr,Epelbaum:2003xx}, which we will refer to as a {\it second generation} EFT potential and features an energy independent potential and an improved regularization and renormalization process owing to the inclusion of spectral function regularization (SFR).
-The more recent ${\rm N^2LO}$ potential of Gezerlis et al.~\cite{Gezerlis:2014zia} is local and pushes the SFR cutoff to harder values.
-We will refer to it as a {\it third generation} potential.
+For discussion purposes I will refer to the work of Ray, Ordo\~nez and van Kolck~\cite{Ordonez:1993tn,Ordonez:1995rz} as the {\it first generation} of EFT potentials, which contains more or less the same ingredients as the calculation of Fig.~\ref{fig:W1} (except for the use of time-ordered perturbation theory and the explicit inclusion of isobar $\Delta$ excitations in Ref.~\cite{Ordonez:1995rz}).
+For this reason, though I have not explicitly analyzed it, I do not expect the first generation potential of Ref.~\cite{Ordonez:1995rz} to do much better in terms of power counting than the calculation of Fig.~\ref{fig:W1}.
+The first ${\rm N^2LO}$ potential that signaled the quantitative viability of Weinberg's prescription twenty years ago is the one from Epelbaum, Gl\"ockle and Mei{\ss}ner~\cite{Epelbaum:2003gr,Epelbaum:2003xx}, which I will refer to as a {\it second generation} EFT potential and features an energy independent potential and an improved regularization and renormalization process owing to the inclusion of spectral function regularization (SFR).
+The more recent ${\rm N^2LO}$ potential of Gezerlis et al.~\cite{Gezerlis:2014zia} is local and pushes the SFR cutoff to harder values (which is useful to avoid the long-range distortions of the chiral potential induced by SFR~\cite{Valderrama:2008kj}).
+I will refer to it as a {\it third generation} potential.